-Over the phone, Ghersi spoke about the virtues of being a contradiction, the nuances of what can be said in Spanish and English, and how the literal bare-bones nature of Arca, from his first-take approach to vocals to his stripped-down instrumentals, was also a way of reaching an equilibrium.
+Over the phone, Ghersi spoke about the virtues of being a contradiction, the nuances of what can be said in Spanish and English, and how the literal bare-bones nature of Arca, from her first-take approach to vocals to her stripped-down instrumentals, was also a way of reaching an equilibrium.
 “I felt like I was going so vulnerable and fragile on this record that I had to become something … something else needed to be amplified in a way,” Ghersi says.
 “I was, in some certain ways, taking off my armor.”

 Let’s start by talking about the headspace you were in while writing this record.
 Is it fair to say that there was an urgency surrounding its creation?

 I would say so.
 At the same time, I have a contradictory tendency when talking about this.
 I don’t think it’s fair or right for me to say that this one was more urgent than the others.
 They’re kind of like pieces of me.
 It automatically feels like judging some side of me or a past version of me or pretending that growth is linear and the last album is the biggest and most important to me.
 Like, I don’t feel that.
 I feel like every record I’ve ever made, on some level, is urgent.

 However, I will concede that something you’re maybe pointing at … which is this record, there was more [of an urgency] because of the presence of a voice, and vocals and lyrics, and maybe because of the sociopolitical climate.
 Or cultural climate, just to be a bit more chill.
 I’m specifically relating or referring to matters of identity, embodying and not being ashamed of being who you are in certain ways, I guess.
 Maybe in a cultural sense there was an urgency because I wanted to make eye contact in every sense of the word.